brijesh-giri-neu/FakeStackOverflow-MERN/README.md

 # StackOverflow-Clone

 A full-stack Q&A web application inspired by Stack Overflow, built using the **MERN stack** (MongoDB, Express, React, Node.js).
-It provides a dynamic space for developers to ask questions, share knowledge, and engage in discussions.
+It replicates the core functionality of StackOverflow to provide a dynamic space for developers to ask questions, share knowledge, and engage in discussions.

 ## 🚀 Features
 - **User-friendly Q&A system** – Users can post, search, and answer questions